Existentially closed fields with G-derivations: Definitions, notation and conventions

 \section{Definitions, notation and conventions}

 In this section we introduce the notation and conventions which we are going to use throughout the paper.
-We also recall (or refer to) several standard notions. \\ \\ In the entire paper, $k$ will be a perfect ring of characteristic $p>0$ (unless we clearly say that $\ch(k)=0$).
+We also recall (or refer to) several standard notions. \\ \\ In the entire paper, $k$ will be a perfect field of characteristic $p>0$ (unless we clearly say that $\ch(k)=0$).
 The category of \emph{affine group schemes} over $k$ is the category opposite to the category of \emph{Hopf algebras} over $k$ \cite[Section 1.4]{Water} (or it is the category of representable functors from $k$-algebras to groups, see \cite[Section 1.2]{Water}).
-A \emph{truncated group scheme} \cite{Chase2} over $k$ is an affine group scheme whose universe is of the form $\spec(k[X_1,\ldots,X_e]/(X_1^{p^m},\ldots,X_e^{p^m})$. \begin{remark} If $\ch(k)=0$, then by a theorem of Cartier \cite[Section 11.4]{Water} all Hopf algebras over $k$ are reduced, so there are no truncated group schemes. \end{remark}
+A \emph{truncated group scheme} \cite{Chase2} over $k$ is an affine group scheme whose universe is isomorphic to $\spec(k[X_1,\ldots,X_e]/(X_1^{p^m},\ldots,X_e^{p^m}))$. \begin{remark} If $\ch(k)=0$, then by a theorem of Cartier \cite[Section 11.4]{Water} all Hopf algebras over $k$ are reduced, so there are no truncated group schemes. \end{remark}

 The category of \emph{formal groups} over $k$ is the category opposite to the category of \emph{complete Hopf algebras} over $k$ (or the category of representable functors from complete $k$-algebras to groups, see \cite[Chapter VII]{Hazew}).
-There is a correspondence between formal groups and formal group laws, where an $e$-dimensional formal group law over $k$, is a power series in $2e$ variables formally satisfying the group axioms, see \cite[Sect.
+There is a correspondence between smooth formal groups (the underlying complete algebra is the power series algebra in $e$ variables) and formal group laws, where an $e$-dimensional formal group law over $k$, is a power series in $2e$ variables formally satisfying the group axioms, see \cite[Sect.
 9.1]{Hazew}.
 Note that a truncated group scheme is both an affine group scheme and a formal group. \\ \\ For the rest of the paper we fix the following. \begin{itemize} \item Let $m$ and $e$ be positive integers.

 \item Let $\mathbf{X}$ denote the tuple of variables $(X_1,\ldots,X_e)$.
 For a tuple $\mathbf{n}=(n_1,\ldots,n_e)$ of natural numbers, we denote $X_1^{n_1}\ldots X_e^{n_e}$ by $\mathbf{X}^{\mathbf{n}}$.